 Write five things you’re grateful for every day.
 These can range from the simplest pleasures to the most important people and events in your life.
 For example, you might list things that made you laugh throughout the day or describe something a friend or family member did that you admire.

-Evernote’s gratitude journal template prompts you to reflect on the people and events that have made a difference in your life and to draw lessons or takeaways from your experiences.
+Evernote’s Gratitude Journal template prompts you to reflect on the positivity that has a difference in your life and to draw lessons or takeaways from your experiences.

 Journaling about positive thoughts is greatly beneficial to help you reflect on what’s going right in your life.
 But journaling about negative thoughts, feelings, and experiences can help you overcome them.